davidenascivera/KTH_seat_predictor/README.md

 # Overview

 Welcome to the repository for the **Library Seating Prediction Project**!
 This repository contains all the pipelines and scripts used for predicting library occupancy and powering the accompanying web application.
+You can find a detailed report of this project in [**ID2223_Scalable_Project.pdf**](ID2223_Scalable_Project.pdf).

 You can explore the live project at:
 [**KTH Seating Website**](https://kthseating.netlify.app/)